lpolloni/aws-hashcat/README.md

 -c: client MAC address
 ```

-You will see in the top right corner when the handshake is captured, then stop the capture and convert using **cap2hashcat** tool.
+You will see in the top right corner when the handshake is captured, then stop the capture and convert the file using **cap2hashcat** tool.

 ## Terraform project